Rail staff encounter all sorts of people from various walks of life, sometimes coming into contact with people in suicidal crisis.

 Yes it is.
 Since 2010, Samaritans has trained over 16,000 rail staff in suicide prevention and support and from those who have been trained, more than four hundred potentially life-saving interventions have been reported.
 This figure is likely to be a lot higher since not all interventions were recorded.

 Our Managing suicidal contacts course receives an average evaluation score of 4.8 out of 5 from delegates and the training team has won several awards since the start of the partnership.

 Before I took the course with Samaritans I wouldn’t have approached a person in suicidal crisis for fear of saying the wrong thing.
 The course has equipped me with the skills, ability and understanding of how to help and what to say in these difficult situations.

 How can I attend the Managing Suicidal Contacts course?

-If you work within the rail industry in England, Scotland or Wales and would like to attend the course, please email email@example.com.
-The course is not appropriate for people working outside of the rail industry, however if you are interested in Samaritans training please see our Workplace training page.
+If you work within the rail industry in England, Scotland or Wales and would like to attend the course, please email [email protected] The course is not appropriate for people working outside of the rail industry, but we do offer courses to other organisations, or could you consider becoming a volunteer.

 How else are rail staff being encouraged to support vulnerable people?

 The rail industry is vast and complex so it will take some time to train all frontline staff in Managing Suicidal Contacts.
 We have therefore developed communications tools in collaboration with Network Rail, British Transport Police and train operating companies to engage the rail industry on a large scale and to promote a culture of looking out for one another.